dahak-metagenomics/dahak-taco/README.md

 ## Taco Workflows

-Groups of `taco` workflows are bundled into inddividual repositories separate from `taco` itself.
+Groups of `taco` workflows are bundled into individual repositories separate from `taco` itself.
 Here is a list of `taco` workflow repos: